Shipapa1/InterviewAi/README.md

 ### Deployment Limitations
 **Live Demo Availability**: The deployed version may be temporarily unavailable due to Vapi.AI's free tier limitations (10 credits).
 If the voice agent isn't responding, the credits have been exhausted.
 For uninterrupted access, please run the project locally with your own API credentials.

-### Performance Considerations
-- Voice processing requires stable internet connection
-- Optimal performance on Chrome/Edge browsers
-- Mobile experience optimized for iOS Safari and Android Chrome

-## 🤝 Contributing

-We welcome contributions!
-Here's how you can help:

-1. **Fork** the repository
-2. **Create** a feature branch (`git checkout -b feature/AmazingFeature`)
-3. **Commit** your changes (`git commit -m 'Add some AmazingFeature'`)
-4. **Push** to the branch (`git push origin feature/AmazingFeature`)
-5. **Open** a Pull Request

-### Development Guidelines
-- Follow TypeScript best practices
-- Maintain consistent code formatting
-- Add tests for new features
-- Update documentation as needed

 ## 🐛 Known Issues & Roadmap